mathworks-ref-arch/matlab-on-aws-win/releases/R2021b/README.md

 1. In the login screen that's displayed, use the username `Administrator` and the password you specified while setting up the stack in [Step 2](#step-2-configure-the-stack).
 1. You can also connect using SSH from the terminal using the format: `ssh Administrator@<DNS name>`. *For example*: ssh Administrator@ec2-11-222-33-44.compute-1.amazonaws.com

 ## Step 4.
-Launch MATLAB
+Start MATLAB
-Double-click the MATLAB icon on the virtual machine desktop to launch MATLAB.
-The first time you start MATLAB you will need to activate it.
-By default, you will be asked to use your MathWorks Account to activate MATLAB.
-For other ways to activate MATLAB, see [MATLAB Licensing in the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-on-the-cloud.html).
+Double-click the MATLAB icon on the virtual machine desktop to start MATLAB.
+The first time you start MATLAB, you need to enter your MathWorks&reg; Account credentials to license MATLAB.
+For other ways to license MATLAB, see [MATLAB Licensing in the Cloud](https://www.mathworks.com/help/install/license/licensing-for-mathworks-products-running-on-the-cloud.html).

->**Note**: It may take a few minutes for activation to complete and MATLAB to start.
-You will experience this delay only the first time you start MATLAB.
+>**Note**: It may take up to a minute for MATLAB to start the first time.

 # Additional Information